-For conditions that are life threatening, LRHA will not grant an extension to the 24-hour corrective action period.
+For life-threatening deficiencies, LRHA cannot grant an extension to the 24-hour corrective action period.

-For conditions that are not life-threatening, LRHA may grant an exception to the required timeframes for correcting the violation, if LRHA determines that an extension is appropriate.
+For conditions that are severe or moderate, LRHA may grant an exception to the required time frames for correcting the violation, if LRHA determines that an extension is appropriate.

-11.18.3 Reinspections
+11.4.4 Reinspections